French presidential rivals in last ditch TV debate

 POLITICAL BRAWLER

-A formidable political brawler, Sarkozy is convinced he can still swing things in his favor on Wednesday evening by portraying Hollande as lacking in experience and economic credibility.
+A formidable political brawler, Sarkozy is convinced he can still swing things in his favour on Wednesday evening by portraying Hollande as lacking in experience and economic credibility.

 He has tried to depict Hollande as cowardly for turning down his challenge to hold two extra debates.